eagerterrier/MimeTypes-Link-Icons/readme.txt

 * [Bug fix] Added epub css styling
 * [Bug fix] File size now complies with the localized number format style
 * [Bug fix] Curl settings error when in safe_mode - thanks [wolkenkrieger for reporting](http://wordpress.org/support/topic/php-error-in-223)
-* [Bug fix] If file size is unknown or filesize retrieval failed completely, no file size indication will be shown (it used to show 'unknownb' or 'b')
+* [Bug fix] If file size is unknown or file size retrieval failed completely, no file size indication will be shown (it used to show 'unknownb' or 'b')
 * [Bug fix] Links are now matched in a case-insensitive manner, so that both document.DOC as well as document.doc will be matched (was only lowercase)
 * [Bug fix] If a link already had a class attribute, a second one used to be added.
 Most browsers don't handle this well.
 Fixed so that additional class will be added to the existing class attribute.
 * [Bug fix] If file size showing would be on and the link had the disabled classname set, the icon would not show, but the file size still did - thanks [Leanne for reporting](http://wordpress.org/support/topic/file-size-showing).